 This Healthy Alfredo Sauce is creamy, delicious, and full of flavor without all the extra fat and calories!
-This Alfredo sauce is made with almond milk instead of cream, and it’s the perfect way to enjoy your favorite pasta dinner on the 21 Day Fix.
-This Alfredo recipe is also great for all WW plans!
-This post contains affiliate links for products I’m obsessed with.
+This homemade healthier alfredo sauce is made with simple ingredients like almond milk and a freshly shredded blend of cheeses in place of heavy cream.
+It’s a great way to enjoy your favorite pasta dinner, just lighted up!

 Guys…I am so pumped to finally share a Healthy Alfredo Sauce Recipe on the blog.
 It’s been on my list for what feels like forever, and it is finally happening!

 Alfredo Sauce is one of the most calorie-laden ways to top your pasta…until now.
 This homemade alfredo sauce passed many tastes tests (thanks, Mom!) despite being a much healthier, lower calorie, 21 Day Fix approved version of Alfredo.
 I can’t wait for you guys to try it!

 Traditional Alfredo sauce is made by heating heavy cream, lots of butter, garlic, and cheese together until it thickens into a rich and creamy sauce.
 While this classic dish it’s very delicious, the heaviness of the dairy tends to upset my stomach.

 My Healthy Alfredo sauce, on the other hand, uses real food ingredients, but is creamy, delicious, and full of garlicky flavor in it’s own right!
 I tested 5 different versions of this recipe to get this right…and I know you are going to love the results.

 - greek yogurt alfredo sauce and cottage cheese alfredo sauce

 - and a blend of chicken broth and almond milk to make a skinny alfredo sauce